Bristol City F.C.: 21st century

 Despite huge success in the previous season, the club struggled on their return to the second tier.
 Steve Cotterill was relieved of his duties in January 2016 after a poor run of form which had seen Bristol City slip to 22nd in the Championship table.
 Lee Johnson, former player and son of former manager, Gary Johnson, was appointed as Bristol City's new head coach on 6 February 2016.
 Bristol City eventually finished in 18th place.

-Bristol City started the 2016–17 season well, and after 11 games they were fifth in the league table, and City also appeared in the Last 16 of the League Cup for the first time since the 1988–89 season.
-However, a sharp downturn in fortunes followed over the winter, and City were only just able to accumulate enough points to ensure survival at the end of the season.
+In the 2016–17 season, City were only just able to accumulate enough points to ensure survival at the end of the season.
 Lee Johnson remained at the helm for the following season, again making a positive early start.
-At the midpoint of the season, after 24 league games, they sat 2nd in the Championship, whilst also knocking out Premier League opposition in Watford, Stoke City, Crystal Palace and Manchester United to reach the semi-finals of the League Cup.
-However, a poor run of form followed and City finished the season in 11th place.
+At the midpoint of the season, after 24 league games, they sat second in the Championship, whilst also knocking out Premier League opposition in Watford, Stoke City, Crystal Palace and Manchester United to reach the semi-finals of the League Cup.
+However, City would eventually finish in 11th place.

-Bristol City ended the 2018–19 season in 8th, after experiencing a roller-coaster season including a 7-win streak.
-The battle for the last playoff spot came down to the final day, before Derby County managed to win their final game and clinch it.
+Bristol City ended the 2018–19 season in 8th.
+The battle for the last play-off spot came down to the final day, before Derby County managed to win their final game and clinch it.
 From March to June, the 2019–20 season was suspended due to the COVID-19 pandemic.
-Despite again challenging for the playoffs during the season, Johnson was sacked on 4 July 2020 after a run of just one win in 10 league matches.
+Despite again challenging for the play-offs during the season, Johnson was sacked on 4 July 2020 after a run of just one win in 10 league matches.
 His long-time assistant, Dean Holden, was appointed as his replacement on 10 August 2020.
 After suffering six straight defeats in all competitions, Holden was dismissed on 16 February 2021 after just six months in charge.
-He was replaced by former Watford boss, Nigel Pearson.
+He was replaced by Nigel Pearson.

+On 29 October 2023, Pearson was sacked with Bristol City 15th in the Championship following a run of 5 losses in 7 games.
+Despite the poor form, Pearson had overseen year on year points increases in his time at the club and many fans felt he had been undermined by a loss of key players such as Alex Scott and a lack of reinvestment in the playing squad.
+On 7 November 2023, Liam Manning was appointed as the new head coach of Bristol City, joining from Oxford United.

+City ended the 2022–23 season in 11th place with 62 points, having also enjoyed some success in the FA Cup by knocking out West Ham in January after forcing a replay.
+In the 2024–25 season the club reached the play-offs for the first time in 17 years.
+This was largely due to strong home form, with City losing only three home games during the season.
+City went on to lose 6–0 on aggregate to Sheffield United in the play-off semi-final.

+On 3 June 2025 it was announced that Manning would leave the club to manage Norwich City.
+On 19 June 2025 Gerhard Struber was appointed as the new head coach of Bristol City.